PepperInsure/PDF-OCR-RAG/README.md

 This project implements a Python-based backend API using FastAPI.
 The API provides endpoints for file uploads, simulates Optical Character Recognition (OCR), and uses Retrieval-Augmented Generation (RAG) for attribute extraction.
 The project demonstrates how to handle file uploads, perform OCR simulations, and extract attributes using advanced language models.

+Note: The OPENAI_API_KEY is removed from Actions secrets until further notice.

 ## Endpoints
 ## API Endpoints